elastic/universal-profiling-documentation/README.md

 ### Installing the host-agent

 The host-agent is the component that profiles your fleet and needs to be installed and configured on every machine that you want to profile.
+It needs elevated privileges in order to run (currently: `root` / `CAP_SYS_ADMIN`).
 The following instructions guide you through the basic setup of a host-agent on your Linux machine.

 If everything is working correctly, you can deploy the host-agent across your fleet in the final step of the following instructions: